bictorv/tops20-chaos/README.md

 Also, the `FINGER` command is allowed when not-logged-in, and takes a `/CHAOSNET` switch (to show only Chaosnet connections).

+### VTS support

+To be described: SUPDUP, SUPSRV, EMACS.

 ## Notes on programming

 Some notes in addition to  [the Chaosnet report](https://chaosnet.net/amber.html#The-TOPS_002d20_002fTENEX-Implementation) documentation.